 The Dreams Foundation grant funding priorities are Life Long Learning (wrap-around educational programming or employment access and opportunity) and Basic Needs (food security, housing, transportation and childcare), which align with our organizational mission.

-American Family Insurance Dreams Foundation hosts two funding cycles a year and utilizes a two-step process which includes a Letter of Intent (LOI) and Full grant proposal.
+American Family Insurance Dreams Foundation hosts one funding cycle a year and utilizes a two-step process which includes a Letter of Intent (LOI) and Full Grant Proposal.
 Organizations may submit an online Letter of Intent (LOI) to initiate the grant process.
 If the LOI is approved for full proposal submission, the organization will be notified and sent a link to submit the full proposal for consideration.
 All organizations will be notified of their LOI status by email.
 Full grant submissions will be reviewed internally and then grants will be awarded.
 Non-profit organizations are only permitted to submit one LOI per grant cycle.

 - Grant portal opens: February 3, 2020